obadaalagha/anki-sync-server/README.md

 _Version 1.0.0_

 This is a Dockerized Anki Sync Server behind an Nginx Reverse Proxy with SSL.
+It is tested against Anki 24.06.3.

 The Sync Server implementation used is the default Rust-based Sync Server, built within a Debian-based Rust Docker container.

 The Nginx SSL configuration is from [my other repository here](https://github.com/obadaalagha/4stack4pi/).